awsdocs/amazon-athena-user-guide/doc_source/waf-logs.md

 ORDER BY COUNT DESC
 ```

-For more information about date and time functions, see [Date and Time Functions and Operators](https://prestodb.io/docs/0.217/functions/datetime.html) in the Presto documentation\.
+For more information about date and time functions, see [Date and time functions and operators](https://prestodb.io/docs/0.217/functions/datetime.html) in the Presto documentation\.

-### Working with Blocked Requests and Addresses<a name="query-examples-waf-logs-blocked-requests"></a>
+### Working with blocked requests and addresses<a name="query-examples-waf-logs-blocked-requests"></a>

 **Extract the top 100 IP addresses blocked by a specified rule type**
 The following query extracts and counts the top 100 IP addresses that have been blocked by the `RATE_BASED` terminating rule during the specified date range\.